will-lancer/will-lancer.github.io/README.md

     input from YouTube, and Anki).

 ## Notes
 I will post my notes here as I make/polish them.
-Note (tehe) that I take notes in a different way than most; I use mind-maps to learn content and organize my thoughts, and then make LaTeX notes to  make "mini-courses" for myself.
-Coming by the end of Fall 2024 are:
+Some ones that will be posted soon are:
    * Classical mechanics; notes and mind-map.
    * Electromagnetism; notes and mind-map.
    * Analysis; notes and mind-map.